denial1385/GCD_CICA_Euclid/README.md

       randomNumberArray2, and first compares each number to find the smaller of the pair.
 It subtracts the smaller subtrahend from the larger minuend, and this is considered one iteration, or one operation on the ints.

+      Once the result is less than the current subtrahend, this is the new subtrahend.
+The current subtrahend becomes the new minuend.
+This process is repeated until the result is 0.
+The GCD is the last known subtrahend

   N/B: The Python version is 3.3 - 64 bit.